matthewjohnpayne/MPC/README_INSTALL.md

 ### Standard "Source Distribution" Installation: Executive summary

-This does a "standard install" of mpcpp just as one does for a standard python package like `numpy`.
+This does a "standard install" of mpc just as one does for a standard python package like `numpy`.
 This makes a package that you can easily call, but it is *not* editable.
-The package may also be "old" in the sense of not having the latest edits in it made on bitbucket.
+The package may also be "old" in the sense of not having the latest edits in it made on github.

     sudo pip3 install -r https://minorplanetcenter.net/pkg/mpcpp